Vengadesan017/Udemy-MS-Azure-AZ-900/README.md

      - use private access

 # Demo
+- VM
-- create VM with OS , download RDS file connection tap to open the VM
+   - create VM with OS
+   - download RDP(Remote Desktop Protocol file) file connection tap to open the VM
+- App service
-- create App service with runtime stack py3.8 or .net 8 and also os , copy the default url . (na manul installtion needed automatic from git rep)
+  - create App service with runtime stack py3.8 or .net 8 and also os
+  -  copy the default url . paste in browser (no manul installtion needed automatic from git rep)
+  -  can change the resource size( scaling 1.manual 2.auto rule based)
+- Function App
+   - create function instance with code or container
+   - with tech stack( programming language) with vertion version
+   - with OS
+   - can also scale with premium plan
+   - set template like HTTP trigger, timer to code
+   - copy the dynamic link and paste in brower which is access by any one

+- Container instance
+   - create with os image
+   - for testing  in low power h/w
+- Container App
+   - create with container app environment (image file)
+   - can scale
+   - Public dynamic domain url is also available
+- delete instance
+   - go to resource group
+   - delete resource group option